 Ergonomic Split Keyboards with Adjustable Palm Rests can be highly effective in minimizing your risk for conditions like carpal tunnels.
 In addition, these keyboards help to support your wrist, allowing for a more effortless, less risky execution of typing.

 An ergonomic mouse may also prove highly beneficial in helping to minimize strain to your wrist.
-They can help to keep your hand and wrist in a handshake position which can reduce pain and stress injuries that sometimes emerge with excessive use.
+They can help to keep your hand and wrist in a handshake position.
+This amenity can reduce pain and stress injuries that sometimes emerge with excessive use.

 Finally, do not get thrifty when it comes to purchasing an ergonomic office chair.
 Your back will thank you for making a serious investment.
-Prolonged sitting can lead to all kinds of problems if you are doing it in the wrong kind of chair including neck pain, lower back strain, and sciatic pain.
+Prolonged sitting can lead to all kinds of problems if you are doing it in the wrong kind of chair.
+Common complaints include neck pain, lower back strain, and sciatic pain.

 Working from home affords the perks of not having to deal with traffic.
-However, it can prove to be a bit disorienting to the routine that is achieved with having to leave home for some individuals.
-The critical thing to remember is that you should get up as though you have to leave home, take a shower, brush your teeth, have breakfast, and then go to the office.
+However, it can prove to be a bit disorienting to your typical morning routine that accompanies leaving home.
+The critical thing to remember is that you should get up as though you have to leave home.
+Take a shower, brush your teeth, have breakfast, and then go to your home office.
 Sure, working in your pajamas is a perk, but it is not the best habit to develop.

 Get dressed.
 Now, the good news is that your workplace is casual.
 You can wear sweats if you choose.
-Keep in mind that if you are someone who has to spend the day on camera, keep yourself presentable from the neck up.
+Keep in mind that if you are someone who has to spend the day on camera, keep yourself presentable.
+At least, keep it professional from the waist up.
 You should never look like you just rolled out of bed.

 Remember to start your workday on time and end it as you usually would if you were in the office.
 For example, if you typically work 30 minutes past your scheduled end-time, do that.
 If you would generally end your day on time, do that as well.
-The key is to establish and maintain a routine, and whatever you do, find a way to keep taking your lunch.
-Some people report falling into the trappings of overdoing it at home because they no longer have to worry about commuting.
+The key is to establish and maintain a routine.
+Make time for lunch.
+Some people report falling into the trappings of overdoing it at home as a result of a shorter commute time.

 Additionally, the awareness of having gained one to two hours back in your day can lead you to overdo it.
 Just take care not to unwittingly dump those hours back into your workday.

 In closing, working from home is an attractive amenity and it offers many advantages.
-However, ensuring that you have an optimal work-at-home environment, establishing a routine, and adhering to a work schedule is essential to your success.
+However, an optimal work-at-home environment, establishing a routine, and adhering to a work schedule is essential to your success.